-- 102. The consent holder must procure a Suitably Qualified and Experienced person to review any reports or other data provided to the Council in accordance with conditions 194-195, and to prepare a further report that, as a minimum: - (a) Describes the levels of sedimentation or erosion in the areas in the immediate vicinity of the Channel Infrastructure structures and turning basin, and outlines any changes that have occurred since the pre-Expansion Project baseline bathymetry survey, and/or any preceding report produced under this condition; and - (b) Based on the monitoring undertaken, assesses whether it is possible to conclusively determine that any materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin has been caused by the Expansion Project (and, if so, whether the Expansion Project has in fact caused the increased sedimentation or erosion). - 103.
-The consent holder must no later than 18 months following the completion of Expansion Project capital dredging submit the report required by condition 102 to Channel Infrastructure.
-Thereafter, reports must be submitted annually to Channel Infrastructure for a further five years. - 104.
-Where a report produced under condition 102 concludes that the Expansion Project has conclusively caused materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin, the consent holder must engage with Channel Infrastructure to determine an appropriate mechanism to fund the actual and reasonable costs for any: - (a) maintenance dredging required to be undertaken to return the levels of sedimentation at the Channel Infrastructure structures or turning basin to pre-Expansion Project levels, and/or - (b) monitoring and/or scour protection works required to be undertaken to manage erosion at the Channel Infrastructure structures or turning basin due to the Expansion Project.
+- 101.103.
+The consent holder must procure an independent Suitably Qualified and Experienced person to review any reports or other data provided to the Council in accordance with conditions 101 and 196196-197197, and to prepare a further report that, as a minimum: - (a) Describes the levels of sedimentation or erosion in the areas in the immediate-vicinity of the Channel Infrastructure structures and turning basin, and outlines any changes that have occurred since the pre-Expansion Project baseline bathymetry survey, and/or any preceding report produced under this condition; and - (b) Based on the monitoring undertaken, assesses whether it is possible to conclusively determine that any materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin has been caused by the Expansion Project and to quantify the relative contribution of the Expansion Project to the observed changes to other processes (and, if so, whether the Expansion Project has in fact caused the increased sedimentation or erosion). - 102.104.
+The consent holder must no later than 18 months following the completion of Expansion Project capital dredging submit the report required by condition 103 to Channel Infrastructure.
+Thereafter, reports must be submitted annually to Channel Infrastructure for a further five years.
+At the end of that five year period, if the opinion of the independent Suitably Qualified and Experienced person is that material changes to levels of sedimentation or erosion in the areas in the immediate vicinity of the Channel Infrastructure structures and turning basin continue to be observed, then monitoring and reporting in accordance with condition 103103 shall be reviewed and updated to reflect the observed changes and establish a new monitoring regime and timeframe. at that particular location shall continue for a further period of five years, or until material changes cease to be observed, whichever is the earlier. - 103.105.
+Where a report produced under condition 103 concludes that the Expansion Project has conclusively causedsignificantly contributed to materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin, the consent holder must engage with

+Channel Infrastructure to determine an appropriate mechanism to fund the actual and reasonable costs for any:

+- (a) measures including maintenance dredging required to be undertaken to return the levels of sedimentation at the Channel Infrastructure structures or turning basin to pre-Expansion Project levels, and/or - (b) monitoring and/or scour protection works required to be undertaken to manage erosion at the Channel Infrastructure structures or turning basin due to the Expansion Project. - the measures and works in condition 105 (a) and (b) proportionate to the consent holders' contribution to increased sedimentation or erosion at the Channel Infrastructure structures or turning basin.

 Advice Note: The above conditions do not require the consent holder to obtain any authorisations required for any maintenance dredging or scour protection works at the Channel Infrastructure structures or turning basin.
 It is anticipated that potential maintenance dredging and/or scour protection works will be able to be carried out pursuant to existing resource consents held by Northport and Channel Infrastructure.
+If additional resource consents are required, obtaining such consents shall be the responsibility of the consent holder.